hakatashi/onara/README.md

 onara
 =====

-Comprehensive onara collectioin for every programmer.
+Comprehensive onara collectioin for all programmers.

 # What is onara?